lichengshengHK/iDVC/README.md

 7. Mesoscopic measurement of damage and shear bands of granite residual soil using Micro-CT and digital volume correlation, Journal of Mountain Science, https://doi.org/10.1007/s11629-023-8159-6

-There needs a free license.mat (license) to open the iDVC.
+Need a free license.mat (license) to open the iDVC.

 中文视频教程：https://b23.tv/JiHSnqi (b站）